-For diets that aren’t too popular (keto, vegan, etc.), it’s always a good idea to track your nutrient intake to make sure you’re not missing anything important.
+For diets that aren’t too popular (keto, vegan, etc.), it’s always a good idea to track your nutrient intake to make sure you’re not missing anything important, which could lead to health problems.

 Cronometer is one of the most popular food tracking apps.
 It also has fitness tracking built in if you’re trying to lose or gain weight.